enkidevs/curriculum/python/functional-programming/arrays-ii/all-built-in.md

 - non-zero numbers and non-empty strings will evaluate as `True`.
 - `0` and `""` will be evaluated as `False`.

-The full details of truthiness are outside the scope of this lesson.
-For more information, see the Learn More section.

 ---